Maesla/Advanced-Lane-Lines/writeup_template.md

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+I have implemented the both methods suggested at Lesson "Advanced Lane Finding".
+##### Finding by windows
+The first method is by window method.
+In this method, you get the 2 anchor points by an histogram.
+From this point, the algorithm calculates windows from this anchor points and find pixels in that window.
+With this pixels, it calculates a new line point.

+With all these points found, we can calculate the polynomial with **np.polyfit**

+![alt text][window]

+This method can be found at cell #9, named by **Sliding Window**
+##### Finding by Polynomial
+This method use a precalculated polynomial, with the previous method for instance.
+With the polynomial calculated, you can find a new polynomial searching pixels in the proximity of the previous line

+![alt text][polynomial]
+This method can be found at cell #10, named by **Polynomial**

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: